miet-riscv-workgroup/de10-nano-bus-spider/README.md

 This instruction is valid for Debian 9 "Stretch".
 See https://www.debian.org for details.
 4GB of RAM is needed if you are running Quartus Prime software to build FPGA bitstream.
-This instruction may work for **Ubuntu 16.04** but results are not guarateed.
+This instruction may work for **Ubuntu 16.04** but results are not guaranteed.

-1. Make sure that basic utilities are avalible<br/>
+1. Make sure that basic utilities are available<br/>
 output of these commands shouldn't be empty:
 ```
 which tar